|The Aphrodite Inheritance|

 Michael Bird told an interviewer at the time that he had packed a lot more into the story than most viewers picked up on, though he never elaborated, saying simply "I thought I was very clever.
 For instance, although you never saw the character Pan, there was ivy everywhere, which is associated with Pan.
 Then there were doves, Aphrodite's bird.
 She could turn herself into a dove if she wanted to.
 Some people got it and said 'That's very clever', but others said, 'What was it with all the birds?'"

-Website visitor Brian Coughlin tells me that the song Basileos sings and whistles is called the "Dithyramb" - it is the ancient "Hymn to Wine" which in Greek mythology was always sung by Dionysus.
+Website visitor the late Brian Coughlin told me that the song Basileos sings and whistles is called the "Dithyramb" and is the ancient "Hymn to Wine" which in Greek mythology was always sung by Dionysus.

 Wealthy antiquities collector Eugene Hellman was a complex character: ruthless and undoubtedly shady but with integrity and a sense of honour.
 He is also something of a mystery.
 He is the first to realise the truth about Helene and her companions.
 In the final episode we get a close up on the name of his yacht - the Kore.